 DWELLING UNIT, Multi-family, workforce housing- A residential building designed for or occupied by five (5), but not more than six (6) families

-ENGINEER - a person licensed by the State of New Hampshire in accordance with NH RSA Chapter 310-A sections 2-27 as amended.
+ENGINEER: A person licensed by the State of New Hampshire in accordance with NH RSA Chapter 310-A sections 2-27 as amended.

-FIT FOR BUILDING - Any land, which is not classified as floodplain, wetland, watershed protection area, drainage way, and does not have slopes of twenty-five (25%) percent or more and where soil tests indicate suitability.
+FIT FOR BUILDING: Any land, which is not classified as floodplain, wetland, watershed protection area, drainage way, and does not have slopes of twenty-five (25%) percent or more and where soil tests indicate suitability.

-FOSTER HOME - homes for the care of more than four non-related people.
+FOSTER HOME: Homes for the care of more than four non-related people.

-FRONTAGE - The length of the lot bordering on a Class V road or better.
+FRONTAGE: The length of the lot bordering on a Class V road or better.

-GROUNDWATER - all the water below the land surface in the zone of saturation or in rock fractures capable of yielding water to a well.
+GROUNDWATER: All the water below the land surface in the zone of saturation or in rock fractures capable of yielding water to a well.

-GROUNDWATER RECHARGE - the infiltration of precipitation through surface soil materials into groundwater.
+GROUNDWATER RECHARGE: The infiltration of precipitation through surface soil materials into groundwater.
 Recharge may also occur from surface water, including lakes, streams, and wetlands.

-HOME OCCUPATION - means an accessory use of a residential property for gainful employment involving provision or sale of goods and/or services.
+HOME OCCUPATION: Means an accessory use of a residential property for gainful employment involving provision or sale of goods and/or services.
 A home occupation is incidental to the primary use of the property as a residence.

 Minor Home Occupation is a home occupation in which no persons other than members of the family residing on the premises are engaged in the occupation, which has no visible exterior evidence of the conduct of the occupation, which does not create a need for off-street parking beyond normal dwelling needs, which does not generate additional traffic.
 Minor home occupations shall not require a permit.